She Said (film): Production

+Development

 On October 5, 2017, Jodi Kantor and Megan Twohey from The New York Times revealed substantial allegations of sexual misconduct by Hollywood producer Harvey Weinstein, accusing him of three decades of sexually harassing actresses, female production assistants, temps and other employees at Miramax and The Weinstein Company.
 The allegations served as a catalyst for the burgeoning #MeToo movement and eventually resulted in Weinstein being sentenced to 23 years of imprisonment.

 In 2019, Kantor and Twohey published She Said, a book detailing the different processes they employed to investigate and uncover Weinstein's sexual misconduct.
 The rights to the book were optioned in 2018 by Annapurna Pictures and Plan B Entertainment.
 In June 2021, Universal Pictures announced they were developing an adaptation with Zoe Kazan and Carey Mulligan in negotiations to star as Kantor and Twohey.
 It was also reported Maria Schrader was attached to direct from a screenplay by Rebecca Lenkiewicz, with Brad Pitt, Dede Gardner and Jeremy Kleiner set to produce.

 Schrader and Lenkiewicz said they wanted the film to be less focused on reenactments of Weinstein's abuse and harassment and more about the women who were silenced.
 Said Lenkeiwicz, "Although there is such darkness in the story...there is a lot of beauty and light in women finding each other."

+Filming

 In July 2021, filming began in New York City with cinematographer Natasha Braier.
 Filming took place at the Times' New York headquarters.
 By August, Patricia Clarkson, Andre Braugher, Samantha Morton, and Tom Pelphrey were announced as part of the cast.
 Adam Shapiro was confirmed to star in October 2021.

+Controversy

 Pitt's involvement with the film has received scrutiny as he was made aware of Weinstein's behavior in 1996 by his then-girlfriend Gwyneth Paltrow and later by his then-partner Angelina Jolie but continued to work with Weinstein after the fact, and because he was accused of abusing Jolie and their children in 2016.

 In August 2022, Weinstein and his attorneys tried to delay his trial from its October 10, 2022 start date by claiming that the film's marketing and publicity would prejudice any Los Angeles jury against him; Los Angeles Superior Court Judge Lisa Lench denied the request.

 Music

+The film features original score composed by Nicholas Britell and cello performances by his wife Caitlin Sullivan.
+The album was released by Back Lot Music on November 18, 2022.

 Release

 The film was theatrically released in the United States on November 18, 2022, coinciding with the then on-going Weinstein trial in Los Angeles.
-It premiered at the 60th New York Film Festival on October 13, 2022, and at the BFI London Film Festival on October 14, 2022.
+It premiered at the 60th New York Film Festival on October 13, 2022, and at the 66th BFI London Film Festival on October 14, 2022.
 It also screened at the TCL Chinese Theatre during the 2022 AFI Fest on November 4, 2022.